The first jobs of four social entrepreneurs who changed the world

-NEW YORK (Reuters) - What does it mean to be a success?
+NEW YORK, Nov 4 (Reuters) - What does it mean to be a success?

 Everyone from Microsoft’s Bill Gates to Virgin’s Richard Branson are deploying their business acumen to help the causes that are most meaningful to them.
 We talked to a few of the world’s top social entrepreneurs about how they got their start.